winterbe/java8-tutorial/README.md

 ## Where to go from here?

 My programming guide to Java 8 ends here.
 If you want to learn more about all the new classes and features of the JDK 8 API, check out my [JDK8 API Explorer](http://winterbe.com/projects/java8-explorer/).
-It helps you figuring out all the new classes and hidden gems of JDK 8, like `Arrays.parallelSort`, `StampedLock` and `CompletableFuture` - just to name a few.
+It helps you figure out all the new classes and hidden gems of JDK 8, like `Arrays.parallelSort`, `StampedLock` and `CompletableFuture` - just to name a few.

 I've also published a bunch of follow-up articles on my [blog](http://winterbe.com) that might be interesting to you: